The CISI's Commitment to Equality

 preparation.
 Please accept our apologies for any inconvenience this delay may cause you.

-if they wish their employer to see their
+preferences if you wish your employer to see your results.

 From 1 May 2018, the CISI will be launching e-certificates for all our exams.
 This initiative